meditonsin/NightMirrorMoon/README.md

 NightMirrorMoon
 ===============

-Make imgur mirrors for Deviantart submissions on reddit.
+Make mirrors of

+ * Deviantart to imgur
+ * Tumblr to imgur
+ * GIFs from Deviantart and imgur to Gfycat

+on Reddit.

 How to use